 However, jump back a couple of hundred years or so and these waterways were busy in a completely different way.
 Canals played a vital role in the Industrial Revolution, becoming the motorways of their era.

 Most canals in England and Wales are now maintained by the Canal & River Trust (previously British Waterways) and despite a long period of abandonment, the canal system in the UK is once more in increasing use, with abandoned and derelict canals continually being developed and reopened.
+The waterways are now perfect places to enjoy relaxing holidays on the canal system.

+Before the canal system was used for relaxing holidays, the waterways had a very different function.
 The history of the canal dates back to the UK’s industrial revolution in the early nineteenth century.
 Canals were built to provide an affordable and relatively easy way to transport heavy goods such as coal and iron plus raw products for industries such as the potteries.
 The routes were crammed with industrial boats carrying cargo between production sites and major towns and cities.

 This lasted until the development of the railway, which took over as the most efficient and cost-effective way to transport goods.